Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 converted into the binary subframe format required by receivers.

 ## Project Summary
 BDS-SDRSIM converts RINEX ephemeris into BeiDou B1I navigation frames and outputs complex baseband samples for software-defined radios.
-It supports both D1 and D2 messages, static or dynamic user motion and configurable power with optional AWGN.
+It supports both D1 and D2 messages, static or dynamic user motion and configurable power.
 See `docs/frame_layout.md` for an overview of the D1/D2 structure.

 ## System Overview